 In bright sunny conditions with people and shadows I found vivid can be a touch too much with the shadow transition being quite harsh, however reverting back to natural quickly fixes this issue.
 Monochrome was also a setting I often used as I found it to give excellent results especially once tuned to my particular preferences for black and white.
 Both highlights and shadows are handled very well and mid-tones are generally very smooth, while if you’re looking for a slightly grittier appearance there’s also the grainy film setting however for most shots I prefer to use monochrome as I just like the way these shots appear more.
 The shot below was taken on monochrome at iso 200, 14mm, f9.0, 1/125 and shows wide angle capabilities of the 14-42 lens shot at 14mm.
 This shot was also taken using the ‘red’ filter which adds a beautiful dramatic tone to the skies, especially with the rich blue skies that I was working with.
 I usually kept the red filter on while taking shots such as this outdoors as it gives shots a nice touch of extra depth within its tones, adding interest to areas such as skies and clouds that can otherwise become lost.

-I never found image noise to be an issue with the E-M10 MK II, and despite the fact I was in effect using a kit lens, I was still very impressed with the sharpness and resolution of shots taken.
-I also found the E-M10 MK II to be usable right up to 6400 with no real issues.
-As long as the shot isn’t underexposed, I usually added +0.3-+0.7 exposure compensation, then shots were usually more than satisfactory.
+I never found image noise to be an issue, and despite the fact I was in effect using a kit lens, I was still very impressed with the sharpness and resolution of shots taken.
+I also found the shots to be usable right up to 6400 with no real issues.
+As long as it isn’t underexposed, I usually added +0.3-+0.7 exposure compensation, then shots were usually more than satisfactory.
 This was especially useful when my wife and I went out to dinner late at night and I was still able to get some pictures I was happy with, all while still using the 14-42 EZ lens.